Do you often find yourself staring at the menu of a coffee shop, wondering whether a cold brew or latte would best suit your tastes?

 On average, a standard cup of cold brew contains an impressive 250mg of caffeine, while a latte only has 128mg per cup (made with a double-shot espresso).

-If you make a smaller latte or with a single espresso shot, the caffeine content of a latte will drop to just 64mg of caffeine.
+If you order a smaller latte or one with a single espresso shot, the caffeine content of the latte will drop to just 64mg of caffeine.

 The higher amount of caffeine in cold brew is mainly attributed to its unique brewing process.

-Unlike other types of coffee drinks where hot water is used over ground beans to extract flavor and aroma compounds quickly, cold brew takes longer because no heat is applied during extraction.
+Unlike other types of coffee drinks, where hot water is used to extract flavor and aroma compounds from ground beans quickly, cold brew takes longer because no heat is applied during the extraction process.

-The method—which can take anywhere between 12-24 hours—allows for more concentrated flavors and aromas as well as more caffeine content.
+The method, which can take anywhere from 12 to 24 hours, allows for more concentrated flavors and aromas, as well as a higher caffeine content.

 So, if you're looking for an extra boost throughout your day without sacrificing taste or quality, then opting for a cold brew could be just what you need!